 - All chaperones and teachers are free.
 It is recommended one chaperone for every six students.

-- Payment is due at time of arrival.
-A receipt will be issued at this time.
-Schools and Community groups may also request an invoice to be prepared for payment.
+- Payment is due at time of arrival or must arrive at our offices within two weeks of the scheduled trip date.
+Schools and Community groups may request an invoice to be prepared for payment in advance otherwise one will be mailed to the booking contact.
 Please make cheques payable to Fanshawe Pioneer Village.

 - If you are receiving funding from your school board and have a Trip I.D.
 Number, please inform our Education Coordinator and we will include it on your invoice.